brenta1/brenta1.github.io/README.md

 # brenta1.github.io
-Experiment for a website containing my art portfolio
+Lab attempt for Web Communications using art portfolio as an example